Please visit the NHS website for the latest updates on COVID19.

 As part of the second national lockdown, elective procedures (such as cleft surgeries) have been cancelled until further notice.
 Other appointments such as MDT clinics (Multi-Disciplinary Team clinics, i.e. appointments where you meet with a number of cleft clinicians at the same time) are also cancelled or have been rescheduled to take place over video call.

 We understand this can be extremely distressing, especially if you’re not sure when the procedure will be rescheduled.
 We’ve provided some information on how this might affect you and your child on our Cleft & COVID-19 page.
 If you have any immediate questions or concerns, we strongly recommend you contact your Cleft Team directly, though keep in mind that it may take longer than usual for them to reply.

 Once Cleft Teams are able to perform cleft surgery again, they will be in contact with patients and families to let them know the next steps.
-Most teams were able to resume some surgeries in the second half of 2020 (with some significant changes to procedures, see below), and are prioritising the most urgent cases.
-Other teams are not in a position to do this just yet.
+Most teams were able to resume some surgeries in the second half of 2020 (with some significant changes to procedures, see below), and prioritised the most urgent cases.
+It is likely this will happen again in the same way once it is safe.
 These decisions are extremely difficult and are made with the safety of patients, families and clinicians in mind, so if your local team is has not yet resumed surgery, it’s because it isn’t yet safe for them to do so.